 It started at midnight in high school gym.
 Student-athletes from the high school came together determined to improve the self-worth of their peers and use their influence as student-athletes to help others.
 They would each write a note of encouragement to each opponent throughout the season.
 With each letter, a wristband with the word “valued.”

 Thus, The Locker Room Project was born.
-Today, the mentorship initiative is comprised of current professional and olympic athletes who are eager to use their platform to serve as mentors and role models for the next generation through a digital platform.
-Through life-skills training, academic accountability and interactive mentoring with professional athletes, high school student-athletes have the opportunity to join a community for athletes, byathletes that have been there.
+Today, the mentorship initiative is comprised of sports professionals – from current professional and olympic athletes, to coaches, League and team staff – who are eager to use their platform to serve as mentors and role models for the next generation through a digital platform.
+Through life-skills training, academic accountability and interactive mentoring with professional athletes, high school student-athletes have the opportunity to join a community for athletes, by sports professionals that have been there.